FunnkyMonk/school-data-generator/README.md

     schoolTest_1_student.csv

+>> Warning:
->> Warning: At this point colissions between ids on different files can occur, but it should be minimal.
+* At this point colissions between ids on different files can occur, but it should be minimal.
+* The seed is defined by the sum of the ASCII-values of the received parameters so: "test 0"  will produce the same output as "0 sett" for example...